ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 3.20%, no match for 0.26%, missing for 0.24%, day and month fields transposed for 0.18%.
 For future flexibility, I make all of these values configurable options.

-.. _census_prl_noise_details:

-Additional noise implementation details
-'''''''''''''''''''''''''''''''''''''''

-Three of the noise functions specify that a warning should be raised if the user requests a fraction of rows that is higher than possible: :ref:`Nicknames
-<census_prl_nickname_noise>`; :ref:`Copy from within household
-<census_prl_copy_household_noise>`; and :ref:`Guardian-based duplication
-<census_prl_guardian_duplication>`.
-Because of our distributed data processing
-(the data is split into multiple shards), it is not entirely straightforward to determine the overall fraction of rows that are eligible for the requested noise or to add noise to the correct number of rows across all shards.
-Here is a strategy to deal with this issue:

-#.
-Pre-compute the fraction :math:`F` of rows eligible for each relevant noise
-    type in the full dataset (i.e., across all shards concatenated together).
-#.
-Check whether :math:`p\le F`, where :math:`p` is the average fraction of
-    rows the user wants noised (in pseudopeople, :math:`p` is called ``cell_probability`` for column-based noise or ``row_probability`` for row-based noise).
-If not, raise a warning to the user before noising starts.
-#.
-When noising each shard, compute the fraction :math:`f` of rows elibible
-    for noise in the shard, and apply the noise to each eligible row in the shard with probability :math:`\min\{p/f, 1\}`.
-Do **not** raise a warning to the user for each shard when :math:`p>f`.

 .. _census_prl_income: